Clarence House is our largest community resource centre situated in the heart of Leicester city.

 Is it free to visit Clarence House?

 Yes.
 Clarence House is open to the public and is free to enter.
-Information and advice is free of charge at Clarence House but we do ask that you make an appointment to see one of our team or attend the Thursday morning drop-in session.
 If you wish to participate in activities, classes or services (such as foot health care) there will be a charge for this.

 Where is Clarence House and how do I make contact?